Clematis × jackmanii

 Additional Information

-The Jackman Clematis is a hybrid that has flowers with large, rich purple sepals, which develop on new growth.
-The root system should be kept cool by deep soil preparation and mulching around base.
+The Jackman Clematis is a hybrid with large, rich purple sepals that develop on new growth.
+The root system should be kept cool by deep soil preparation and mulching around the base.
 It is said that Clematis prefer "a warm top and a cool bottom".
-While this is generally true, provide some shade during the day to the top portion for best results.
-Climbs by twining stems and clasping leaves, so needs a trellis or wire support.
+While this is generally true, provide some shade to the top portion during the day for the best results.
+Climbs by twining stems and clasping leaves, so it needs a trellis or wire support.
 Leaf spot and stem rots can be serious problems.

 When Clematis × jackmanii has been observed flowering or fruiting at Purdue University